Introduction to Software Testing Methodologies

 Let us explore some more Testing Types,

-- Alpha Testing: Identifies all possible issues, bugs, or defects before releasing to end-user.
-It is done at the end of the software development phase at the developer’s site.
+- Alpha Testing: Identifies all possible issues, bugs, or defects before releasing to the end-user

 - Example Testing: Real-time testing includes real-time scenarios based on testers’ experience.